sdroege/gstreamer-rs/docs/gstreamer-gl/docs.md

 A resource is not available
 <!-- struct GLDisplay -->
 `GLDisplay` represents a connection to the underlying windowing system.
-Elements are required to make use of `gst::Context` to share and propogate a `GLDisplay`.
+Elements are required to make use of `gst::Context` to share and propagate a `GLDisplay`.

 There are a number of environment variables that influence the choice of